-Paint the edges.
+Next, paint the edges.
 Start with the top and bottom edges.
-When it comes to painting the inner and outer edges, you may have a color decision to make.
-Some doors have a split color personality—that is, they're painted a different color on each side (for example, the back of the door is painted beige to match the beige hallway and the front is blue, to match a blue bedroom).
+When it comes to painting the inner and outer edges, you have a color decision to make.
+Some doors are painted a different color on each side (for example, the back of the door is painted beige to match the beige hallway and the front is blue, to match a blue bedroom).
 If your door looks different coming and going, paint its inner and outer edges to match the wall that shows when the door is open against it.
-For example, if the door opens out to the beige hallway, paint the edges beige also, so they'll match.
+For example, if the door opens out to the beige hallway, paint the edges beige, so they'll match.

 Painting a door that's still on its hinges can result in drips and sags, especially across each panel's top molding and bottom corners.
 To prevent that from happening, don't overload your brush with paint.
 If you see any errant drips as you go, dry-brush them immediately, before they have a chance to set.

 If your door is smooth, you can paint it using a mini-roller with a foam roller cover to get a smooth finish.

 Watch corners for paint build-up and dab with the tips of brush bristles if necessary.
 If you see paint runs and drags, remove and smooth them with an upward motion of the brush.
 Lightly tip off the finish with a dry brush.

 When you're finished, make sure the paint cures for as long possible before closing the door (at least one or two days).
 This will help keep the door from sticking to the jamb.
 You also can cover the jamb with painter’s tape to help avoid sticking.